pubnub/video-sync/README.md

     <script src="http://cdn.pubnub.com/pubnub.min.js"></script>
     <script src=./videosync.js></script>

-Then, use an iframe to embed the YouTube video you want to synchronize.
+Then you have to setup an iframe and embed the YouTube video you want to synchronize.
 To learn more about the art of embedding YouTube videos, check out Google's official [YouTube API Reference](https://developers.google.com/youtube/iframe_api_reference).
-Essentially, all you need to do is create a div for the player to go.
-Then, you can load the Iframe player API code asynchronously.
+Basically, all you need to do is create a div for the player to go.
+Then, you can load the iframe player API code asynchronously.

     <div id="player"></div>

     <script>
       var tag = document.createElement('script');
       tag.src = "https://www.youtube.com/iframe_api";
       var firstScriptTag = document.getElementsByTagName('script')[0];
       firstScriptTag.parentNode.insertBefore(tag, firstScriptTag);
     </script>

 After loading the YouTube Iframe player API code, you should initialize VideoSync.
-When you do so you'll need the id of a YouTube video you want to play.
+When initializing VideoSync

     var videosync = new VideoSync("pRIaU172aKM"); // https://www.youtube.com/watch?v=[VIDEO_ID]